TBrockster/CV/README.md

 <div align='center'>

-I am primarily a front-end engineer with an interest in every part of the development pipeline, from back-end APIs to scalable middleware layers, cloud delivery solutions and CI/CD workflows.
+I am primarily a front-end engineer with experience in every part of the development pipeline, from back-end APIs to scalable middleware layers, cloud delivery solutions and CI/CD workflows.
 I am a strong believer in Agile delivery and think that the most important thing for good quality code is that it is easily understood by others.

 I am looking for a fully remote position or a remote-friendly position based in Manchester.

 </div>